ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/03-sketch-out-the-solution.md

 Let's assume that writing a codemod is the right approach.
 Next, we need to have a basic idea of how we'll solve the problem.

-Making test modules names consistent requires us to:
+Making test module names consistent requires us to:

 - Update acceptance tests (files in `tests/acceptance` folder)
 - Update integration tests (`tests/integration`)